-TO BE HELD ON NOVEMBER 23, 2020
+TO BE HELD ON SEPTEMBER 24, 2021

-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders of VanGold Mining Corp. (the "Company") will be held at Suite 2820 - 200 Granville Street, Vancouver, B.C., on Monday, November 23, 2020, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders of Guanajuato Silver Company Ltd., formerly VanGold Mining Corp. (the "Company") will be held at 999 Canada Place, Suite 578, Vancouver, B.C., on Friday, September 24, 2021, at 10:00 a.m.
 (Pacific time).

-However, due to the ongoing COVID-19 pandemic and current provincial and federal restrictions and guidance (including potential future restrictions and guidance) regarding public gatherings, shareholders and proxyholders are strongly encouraged to vote by proxy in advance of the Meeting and not attend the Meeting in person so that the Company can mitigate potential risks to the health and safety of shareholders, employees, and the community.
-There will be strict limitations on the number of persons permitted entry to the physical meeting location and guests will not be permitted entry.
-In the event the Company decides to change the date, time, location and/or format of the Meeting to electronic or virtual as part of its efforts to reduce the spread of COVID-19, the Company will issue a press release announcing the change and take all reasonable steps necessary to inform all parties involved in the proxy infrastructure, including intermediaries and the Company's transfer agent, of the change.
+However, due to the ongoing pandemic of COVID-19 and variants of concern and current provincial and federal restrictions and guidance (including potential future restrictions and guidance) regarding public gatherings, shareholders and proxyholders are strongly encouraged to vote by proxy in advance of the Meeting and not attend the Meeting in person so that the Company can mitigate potential risks to the health and safety of shareholders, employees, and the community.
+Strict limitations on the number of persons permitted entry to the physical meeting location will apply and guests will not be permitted entry.
+In the event the Company decides to change the date, time, location and/or format of the Meeting to electronic or virtual as part of its efforts to reduce the spread of COVID-19 and variants of concern, the Company will issue a press release announcing the change and take all reasonable steps necessary to inform all parties involved in the proxy infrastructure, including intermediaries and the Company's transfer agent, of the change.
 The Company encourages all shareholders to monitor the Company's public filings on SEDAR for any changes to Meeting arrangements.